 I am dedicated to teaching children and adults of all ages the techniques and skills needed to become an artist.
 Whether you want to inspire your three-year-old to express herself through paint, or you noticed that your ten-year-old has talent in drawing that you would like to encourage, or even if you have always wanted to try art but never knew how, I can help.
 I offer painting and drawing classes beginners and advanced students.
-There are classes during the weekends and weeklly during the summers.

 I enjoy providing classes for children, families, and adults looking to expand their artistic abilities.
 Through our painting, drawing, and specialty lessons, you can learn both the techniques and the skills needed to become an artist.
 Let loose your creative side.
 I enjoy passing on the love for art and what it has to offer for each individual.

 He is very easy to work with and is good at helping to explain things/techniques and watches how you work then offers suggestions on how to proceed.

 No pressure, friendly Time to ask questions Explains steps Difficult to see true colors at time with our video and lighting Zoom.

 Jeff is very well versed in the art of painting.
 If anyone is just starting out and want the most bang for you buck, this is the guy to go too.
 I am pretty sure he could teach anyone at any level though.
 Painting lessons this is your guy, bar none.